Fusion-Lightguns/Fusion-Phaser/DIY/Parts/README.md

 https://amzn.to/3iOo7Ui

-# WARNING

-# Could no longer be needed.
+# WARNING Following Could no longer be needed.

 # Pi Pico $13